JackSzwergold/Writing/memories/Throwing Rocks at the Building.md

 By Jack Szwergold

 The window of my bedroom in the apartment I grew up in faced the elevated subway station.
-It wasn’t like the trains were literally right outside my window, but there was nothing between me and the station other than a low-rise retail building that was about as big as my building.
+It wasn’t like the trains were literally right outside my window, but there was nothing between me and the station other than a low-rise retail building that was about as long and deep in length and depth as my building.

 If I could see people standing on the subway platform, they could see me too.